The Best Social Media Platforms for Small Business in 2020 (and Beyond)

 Because of all the unexpected twists and turns, your 2020 marketing strategy has probably needed a few tweaks (if not a complete overhaul).
-Instead of just charging forward, spend some time conferencing with your team about what needs to change in order to be more effective.
+Instead of just charging forward, spend some time conferencing with your team about what needs to change to be more effective.
 How have your roles or duties changed?
 What are the next steps for implementing the strategy?
 What aspects of the strategy need to be changed to meet new challenges?
-These questions and more must be discussed and firmly decided upon before a marketing team can move forward effectively.
+These questions must be discussed and firmly decided upon before a marketing team can move forward effectively.

 #5 Schedule a Daily Check-In Meeting

 If you’re leading a marketing team, consider scheduling daily check-in meetings to start the day.
 In these meetings, you and your team can get on the same page by confirming the day’s goals, priorities, and obstacles and troubleshooting any issues that have arisen over the past couple of days.
-Not only will you stay connected with daily meetings, but your team will also stay on-task leading to better efficiency and productivity.
+Not only will you stay connected with daily meetings, but your team will also remain on-task, leading to better efficiency and productivity.

 #6 Don’t Neglect the Small Talk

-It’s hard to be positive when the news spouts fearful pandemic predictions and you’re all alone in your home office.
+It’s hard to be positive when the news spouts fearful pandemic predictions, and you’re all alone in your home office.
 That’s why it’s so important to celebrate you and your team’s wins, no matter if they’re big or small.
 When you’ve reached a goal or milestone, celebrate!
 This focus on positivity is essential no matter where you work, but especially when we feel alone.

 The Bottom Line